 In the U.S., the BAC cutoff in all states is 0.08%.
 When it comes to drivers who are over the age of 21 who are operating a vehicle, this is the legal limit.
 This limit does not, however, apply to drivers who are under the age of 21.
 Drivers who fall within that age group are unable to legally drive if they have consumed any amount of alcohol.

-How to Prevent Injury and Death From Impaired Driving
+How to Prevent the Dangers of Drinking and Driving

-People can take steps to prevent others from driving while they are impaired; however, this does not guarantee that the roads are or will be free of individuals who are driving while drunk.
-To prevent or reduce the likelihood of injury or death from impaired driving, it is important that all drivers and passengers wear their safety restraints while on the road.
-Drive defensively and be aware of vehicles that are being driven erratically.
-If a driver feels that another driver on the road is drunk, maintain a safe distance, remember the license plate number, and contact the police when it is safe to do so.
+People can take steps to prevent others from driving while impaired; however, this does not guarantee that the roads are or will be free of individuals who are driving while drunk.
+To prevent falling victim to the dangers of drinking and driving, it is important that all drivers and passengers wear their safety restraints while on the road.
+Drive defensively and be aware of vehicles that are driving erratically.
+If a driver feels that another driver on the road is driving while drunk, maintain a safe distance, remember the license plate number, and contact the police when it is safe to do so.
 Cities can set up random sobriety checkpoints to catch drunk drivers and take them off of the streets before they can cause a potentially dangerous situation.